-Prior to joining RMI, Edward spent six years in Brazil, where he founded an energy consultancy cooperative, Mitsidi, which has become a leading regional advisor on energy efficiency and distributed generation for governments and major organisations.
+Prior to joining RMI, Edward founded and led an energy consultancy cooperative in Brazil, which has become a leading regional advisor on energy efficiency and distributed generation for governments and major organizations.

 EDUCATION AND QUALIFICATIONS

 BA (Hons), Engineering, University of Cambridge